-Crews struggle to clear California highway after mudslides
+California highway to stay shut another week after mudslides

 Crews have made it a priority to clear debris basins and creek canals before another rainstorm hits the area.

 Long-range forecasts gave the crews less than a week before the next chance of rain — and potential new mudslides — although the precipitation was expected to be light.
-Another storm system could move in two days later.
+Another storm system could move in a few days later.

-Officials hoped to have an estimate Monday about when U.S. 101 would reopen, Shivers said.

-Meanwhile, Amtrak added additional cars to its route between Santa Barbara and points east as travelers increasingly relied on rail service to get around the closure.
+With U.S. 101 shut down, Amtrak added additional cars to its route between Santa Barbara and points east as travelers increasingly relied on rail service to get around the closure.

-With many surface streets also shut down, the only other ground route into the Los Angeles area — located 90 miles (145 kilometers) down the coast — was a series of smaller mountain highways that add more than three hours to the trip.
+With many surface streets also impassable, the only other ground route into the Los Angeles area — located 90 miles (145 kilometers) down the coast — was a series of smaller mountain highways that add more than three hours to the trip.

 (Copyright (c) 2018 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)